zeropsio/recipe-analog-static/README.md

 ## Changes made over the default installation

-If you want to modify your existing Angular app to efficiently run on Zerops, there are no changes needed in the codebase on top of the standard installation, just add [zerops.yml](https://github.com/zeropsio/recipe-angular-static/blob/main/zerops.yml) to your repository.
+If you want to modify your existing Analog app to efficiently run on Zerops, there are no changes needed in the codebase on top of the standard installation, just add [zerops.yml](https://github.com/zeropsio/recipe-analog-static/blob/main/zerops.yml) to your repository.

 <br/>

 Need help setting your project up?
-Join the [Zerops Discord community](https://discord.com/invite/WDvCZ54).
+Join [Zerops Discord community](https://discord.com/invite/WDvCZ54).